 Wounded Warrior Admission Program

-Wounded Warriors of any branch of service assigned within commands of Navy Medicine West may be eligible for direct admission to SDSU under this program.
+Sick, ill or injured service personnel of any branch of service assigned within commands of Navy Medicine West or with U.S. Special Operations Command Care Coalition may be eligible for direct admission to SDSU under this program.
 Two slots are available each academic year.
-For more information contact Frank Roberts at email@example.com.
+For more information contact Sin Kook, Military Outreach Specialist, at email@example.com.

-If you have few or no transferable units, we encourage you to attend a California community college to become eligible to apply as an upper-division transfer student in a future term.
+Lower-Division applicants: If you have fewer than 60 transferable semester units by the spring term prior to fall transfer, we encourage you to attend a California community college to become eligible to apply to SDSU as an upper division transfer student in a future term.
 Counselors at any community college can assist you with an academic plan of General Education (GE) and major preparation courses.

 Associate Degree for Transfer

-Admission priority is given to California Community College students who complete an Associate in Arts or Associate in Science degree transfer program (AA-T/AS-T) degrees.
+Admission priority is given to California community college students who complete an Associate in Arts or Associate in Science for Transfer (AA-T/AS-T) degree.
 See a list of approved AA-T/AS-T degrees.
 Associate Degree for Transfer applicants must meet within .1 of the grade point average (GPA) required by the major to which they are applying and follow all required enrollment steps within the deadlines.

 Enlisted to Officer Commissioning Program

-Military service members applying for STA-21 (Navy), MECEP (Marine Corps), or Green to Gold (Army) programs and who are interested in applying to SDSU should contact Myda Clark, Office of Admissions, for application processing information at firstname.lastname@example.org.
+Military service members applying for STA-21 (Navy), MECEP (Marine Corps), or Green to Gold (Army) programs and who are interested in applying to SDSU should contact the Office of Admissions for application processing information at firstname.lastname@example.org.

-Refer to the Academic Credit page under the Prospective Students > Getting In section of this website.
+Refer to the Academic Credit page under the Current Students > Campus Policies section of this website.

 Other local university contacts

-• SDSU Transfer Admission Planner (TAP): Determine SDSU course requirements in general education (GE) and your major, and determine potential equivalent or transferable courses from other colleges, universities or out-of-state institutions
+- SDSU Transfer Admission Planner (TAP) website: Determine SDSU course requirements in general education (GE) and your major, and determine potential equivalent or transferable courses from other colleges, universities or out-of-state institutions

-• California Virtual College: Determine available online courses from a clearinghouse of California community colleges
+- California Virtual College website: Determine available online courses from a clearinghouse of California community colleges